wp-plugins/customericare-livechat/readme.txt

    * Russian
    * Hebrew

-If you want another language please contact us on https://customericare.com!
+If you want another language for the chat window please contact us on https://customericare.com!

 == Installation ==